Q: How do I deal with irritation?

 A: For how long have you considered irritation as wrong?

 Q: From as long as I can remember.
 Almost my whole life.

 Q: Unfortunately, yes.

-A: Does this make it clear that right and wrong are insufficient concepts to make life work?
+A: Does this clarify that right and wrong are insufficient concepts to make life work?

-Q: I started to understand this point, but I wouldn’t say I like getting irritated.
+Q: I started to understand this point, but I don’t like getting irritated.

 A: When do you not like getting irritated?